 Not all lenders are FHA friendly lenders.
 You will need to get a lender that is FHA approved for you to get the loan, sometimes you have to find a state specific lender, read more about it at our Pennsylvania FHA loans article.
 This limits the credit sources of the borrowers.

 It’s clear that FHA loans are ideal especially for first time homeowners as the access to the loans is quite relaxed.
 However, it is always advisable to have several options to look at before making the decision on which mortgage loan to go with.
 Many other options such as direct bank loans, conventional loans (see FHA vs Conventional), VA loans just to mention but a few, are all valid mortgage options which you can weigh against the FHA loans to see which suits you well.
 If you are planning to get a sophisticated and expensive home, be sure you look at the pros and cons of FHA loans.
-At least then you should know that FHA might not the best option for you.
+At least then you should know whether or not an FHA mortgage is the best option for you.
 Talk to your lender about the pros and cons of FHA loans before making the decision.
 Keep in mind that, above all else, FHA loans are debts, which need to be repaid with time, so you need to have a plan to pay-up even before signing on the dotted line.